JennyE7/GardeningProjBackend/README.md

 The objective we were given was to create a CRUD application with the utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.

 ## Planning
-The first stage of planning was to create User Stories and add them to a Jira board.
+Once I had decided that I wanted to make an application to keep track of all the different seeds I have for gardening, the first stage of planning was to create User Stories and add them to a Jira board.
 I used the specification of CRUD functionality to help write my user stories and then I expanded on them, adding child issues to each story, breaking them down into smaller, more manageable tasks.
+I also added story point estimates to each of the child tasks and used MoSCow prioritisation on the user stories themselves (under 'Label') to decide which order to tackle them in once I started.

 ![image](https://user-images.githubusercontent.com/93250564/146367943-4ee08496-7743-4245-9e71-f9bbcfce5274.png)